 From a solo effort to a team responsibility

 After five or six weeks we were in the groove.
 My design colleagues in other squads were enthused, and wanted the interviews to touch on their areas of the product, too.
 I adapted the program so every product designer took part.
 Not only did this further reduce individual effort, making the initiative more likely to continue and succeed, it was a great way for everyone to build their research muscles and improve the process itself.

 The product design team all had experience interviewing and facilitating, but there were a lot of specifics to learn, like setting up the observation board, calling for observers, and finding a helper.
 I managed the schedule, wrote a facilitation guide, and onboarded each new facilitator until everyone in the team could lead a session.

 This neatly coincided with the arrival our new in-house user researcher.
 Handing over ownership to her was a big milestone and, now I’ve moved on, I look forward to hearing where she takes it!

 - I saw my colleagues from other departments bring up observations from interviews in product discussions.

 - Over 30 individuals from across the business came along (almost a third of all staff) with a record of 11 observers in our biggest session.

-I’m proud to have established a brand new practice, as crucial to TotallyMoney’s design culture as critiques and stand-ups.
+I’m proud to have established this new practice, which became as crucial to TotallyMoney’s design culture as critiques and stand-ups.